 Diagnosis is the key

-We have looked at the similarities between ADHD and hearing loss, but it is important to remember that there are differences as well.
-For example, some children with hearing loss can have delays in speech-language development.
-Unless they have received early diagnosis, intervention and treatment in the form of hearing aids or cochlear implants, along with speech-language therapy, they often lag behind their peers in this area.
-In contrast, children with ADHD tend to have normal speech language development on par with their peers.
+Some children with hearing loss can have delays in speech-language development.
+Unless they have received early diagnosis, intervention and treatment in the form of pediatric hearing aids or cochlear implants, along with speech-language therapy, they often lag behind their peers in this area.